Archive for May, 2008

 Its worth noting some website changes.
 First, I dropped Skribit.
 The widget has been sitting there unused for weeks, so I’m thinking that’s software that no one, besides its founders use.
 “Is Skribit proving useful?” is the question they ask - no.

-Next up, I’ve stopped using Technorati tags, and have decided to use Wordpress tags.
+Next up, I’ve stopped using Technorati tags, and have decided to use WordPress tags.
 I’ll still be using categories, as well as tags to complement the categories.
 Why?
-Wordpress has the feature… Technorati still gets updates/pings from my blog, and creates its own “tags” (largely from what I can see, from ways I categorise my post) that it sees my blog represents.
+WordPress has the feature… Technorati still gets updates/pings from my blog, and creates its own “tags” (largely from what I can see, from ways I categorise my post) that it sees my blog represents.

 Besides, now I can add tags for relevant events, and RSS feeds can be generated from it.
 Good for people just wanting to follow notes from a certain event, and aggregations of the specific feed for said events.